 Last Updated: October 26, 2017

-As part of our How to Answer a Lawsuit series of articles, we discussed how to Answer the Complaint or lawsuit that was presented to you.
-As part of your Answer, a list of affirmative defenses should be included.
+In our How to Answer a Lawsuit article, we discussed how to answer the complaint or lawsuit that was presented to you.
+As part of your answer, a list of affirmative defenses should be included.
 One such affirmative defense is the unclean hands or clean hands doctrine.

 What is the Clean Hands Doctrine?